hfboyce/tableau_course/lessons/lesson2.md

 #### Plots Using Marker Size

-We talked about how relying on a single colour channel to communicate information can pose some problems for those with colourblindness and it's often harder to see small variations in colour as we can with position or size channels.
+We talked about how relying on a single colour channel to communicate information can pose some problems for those with colorblindness and it's often harder to see small variations in colour as we can with position or size channels.

 To accommodate for these issues, we can either add the values as we showed above or we can use size **AND** colour for these plots.